sara-nl/griddocs/source/Pages/Practices/data_replication.rst

 * The type of data catalog - needed by the Grid middleware.
 This is needed in order to resolve logical names to physical names.
 Fill in "DLI" here.
 * The address (URL) of the data catalog if this is not the VO default one.

 The presence of the DataRequirements attribute causes the job to run on a Computing Element (CE) which is next to the Storage Element (SE) where the requested file is stored.
-Note that this attribute doesn't perform the actual copy of the file from the SE to the WN; as we will see, this has to be done by the user.
+Note that this attribute doesn't perform the actual copy of the file from the :abbr:`SE (Storage Element)` to the WN; as we will see, this has to be done by the user.

-To do this, first register a file on a SE and to the LFC Catalog.
-We do this by copy and register (lcg-cr):
+To do this, first register a file on a :abbr:`SE (Storage Element)` and to the :abbr:`LFC (Logical File Catalog)`.
+We do this by copy and register (``lcg-cr``):

 .. code-block:: console

     $lcg-cr --vo lsgrid -d gb-se-ams.els.sara.nl -l lfn:/grid/lsgrid/homer/test.txt file:/home/homer/local_test.txt
     guid:522350d4-a28a-48aa-939b-d85c9ab5443f

 Note that the guid part is what we get as return value from the command.
 It identifies the file uniquely in the Grid storage.
 You can save this id for emergencies.
-The part which starts with lfn: identifies the logical file name of our uploaded file.
+The part which starts with ``lfn:`` identifies the logical file name of our uploaded file.

-.. note:: The LFC Catalog needs to support your VO in order to work.
+.. note:: The :abbr:`LFC (Logical File Catalog)` needs to support your :abbr:`VO (Virtual Organisation)` in order to work.

-Second, create a JDL file that describes your job.
-It will contain the LFN of the file, as is shown here.
+Second, create a :abbr:`JDL (Job Description Language)` file that describes your job.
+It will contain the :abbr:`LFC (Logical File Catalog)` of the file, as is shown here.

 .. code-block:: bash